 10 Ways to Keep Your Industrial Building Safe

-If you own an industrial facility, industrial building safety should be at the top of your priority list.
+Industrial building safety should be at the top of your priority list if you own an industrial facility.

-There are all sorts of things you have to take into consideration when it comes to industrial building safety, including, but not limited to:
+There are all sorts of things you must take into consideration when it comes to industrial building safety, including, but not limited to:

 - Fire protection systems